Are You Familiar With Regency-Era Slang?

-Oh la, there are few things on this fine planet so divine as Regency-era slang.
+Oh la: there are few things on this fine planet so divine as Regency-era slang.
 This period in history was distinguished by men obsessed with good form, women obsessed with flitting their fans, and a leisure class obsessed with keeping itself amused.

 Imagine a sizable group of wealthy, landed English people.
 Now, imagine all of the social events they had.
 Imagine the London season, and all the related balls, visits, assignations, and copious amounts of conversation.

-These are optimal conditions for slang creation.
+These are optimal conditions for the creation of slang.

 Let's have a look at some of the Regency era's best hits, shall we?
 I've collected my personal favorites from classics such as The Scarlet Pimpernel, various Jane Austen masterpieces, and some contemporarily written, but well-researched, historical fiction novels set in the period.

 I might delve into some terms and phrases that were popular before 1811 as well.
-Honestly, everything going on, culture wise, from 1790-1820 was pretty awesome, so let's not alienate anything simply because it was not in vogue when George IV was Prince Regent.
+Honestly, everything going on, culture-wise, from 1790-1820 was pretty awesome, so let's not alienate anything simply because it was not in vogue when George IV was Prince Regent.

 Eh Wot? / Eh... what?